The model theory of Cohen rings: Theories and Completeness

 The Ax--Kochen/Ershov Principle, above, immediately gives an axiomatisation of the complete theories of unramified henselian valued fields, as follows.

 \begin{corollary} Let $(K,v)$ be an unramified henselian valued field of mixed characteristic.
-The complete $\mathcal{L}_{\val}$-theory of $(K,v)$ is axiomatised by \begin{enumerate} \item $(K,v)$ is an henselian valued field of mixed characteristic $(0,p)$, \item the value group is elementarily equivalent to $vK$ and $v(p)$ is minimum positive, and \item the residue field is elementarily equivalent to $Kv$. \end{enumerate} \end{corollary}
+The complete $\mathfrak{L}_{\mathrm{vf}}$-theory of $(K,v)$ is axiomatised by \begin{enumerate} \item $(K,v)$ is an henselian valued field of mixed characteristic $(0,p)$, \item the value group is elementarily equivalent to $vK$ and $v(p)$ is minimum positive, and \item the residue field is elementarily equivalent to $Kv$. \end{enumerate} \end{corollary} In particular, we get an axiomatization of the $\mathfrak{L}_\mathrm{vf}$-theory of $(C(k),v)$, relative to the $\mathfrak{L}_\mathrm{ring}$-theory of the residue field $k$.